 By Sam Payne

-I love wetlands – the different soils and plants, all of it.
-But I understand that’s not true for most of our clients.
-Most are unsure about how critical areas fit into home building process and only aware of them because the city planner said they need a permit.
+I love wetlands, but I understand that’s not true for a portion of our clients.
+Most are unsure about how critical areas fit into the home building process and only aware of them because the city planner said they need a permit.
 They have a lot of questions, with one of the most frequent being:

 I found this map of my property online that says I have a wetland on my property.
 Is that good enough?

 Resources like King County iMap, Snohomish County’s PDS Map Portal, and Kitsap County’s Parcel Search provide a wealth of information about the region’s environments and land use types.
 It’s tempting to type in your address and believe you’re seeing an accurate snapshot of its history.
 However, the reality is you’re looking at more of a collage of different estimates performed over different years.

 For instance, the bright blue line representing a stream could be from a study made twenty years ago or drawn using low-accuracy topographic data.
 And if you’re looking at undeveloped property, the wetlands were most likely mapped from aerial imagery.